 An eye exam is important because the eye is one of the body’s most complex organs.
 It requires the skills of a highly trained eye care specialist for a thorough examination.
 Many visual disorders and eye diseases lack symptoms in the early stages, thus regular eye exams are important.
 We look for early stages and signs of Glaucoma, macular degeneration, cataracts, and many other eye diseases.
-The appropriate frequency of eye examination varies from one individual to the next, based upon current vision, age, family history, general health, and eye health.
+The appropriate frequency of eye examination varies from one individual to the next, based on current vision, age, family history, general health, and eye health.

 At Relf EyeCare Specialists, a Certified Ophthalmic Assistant will initiate your examination, performing many of the entrance tests for the doctors.
 A comprehensive eye exam includes “refraction”, which determines your current eyeglass prescription.
 Drops will be instilled to allow measurement of your intraocular pressure.
 Your eyes will also be dilated, which can cause difficulty with reading and sometimes driving for three hours or more.

 After your eyes are dilated (this takes 20 to 30 minutes), one of our doctors will examine the structures around and inside your eyes.
 Your doctor will then report on the health of your eyes, comment on any findings relevant to your general health, and recommend a course of action best suited to your individual needs.
 We firmly believe that every patient deserves a “game plan”, which should be understood by all parties involved.
 We are happy to communicate our findings to your primary care provider.

 You should set aside 60 to 90 minutes for your initial eye exam to ensure you have enough time, as you may need to select eyeglasses, sunglasses or try contact lenses after the exam with the doctor.